Conference FAQ August 4 through August 8th, 2019

 I haven’t stayed in a dorm in years - what should I expect?

 Dorm rooms sleep up to one or two people.
 Your room comes with one bed, chair, desk, dresser, and linen set per person.
+The lighting overhead might not be the best for evening reading and writing, so feel free to bring a small reading light.
 Bathrooms are shared by hall and floor, with toilet stalls, shower stalls, and sinks.
 Men and women's restrooms are on single sex, different floors.
 As mentioned above, please bring flip flops for the showers.
 They are well-kept and regularly disinfected, but you can’t undecide to not bring your flip flops.

 Meals are in the cafeteria, and while you are welcome to take a cookie or piece of fruit from the dining hall, there are no fridges in the rooms.